lpmi-13/homepage/_posts/2019-02-05-lora-pulse-counter.markdown

 by an escape character followed by the original character XORed with the xor character.

 The last two bytes of a frame is a 16 bit CRC ordered most significant byte first.
-The CRC is calculated over the payload bytes as they appear on the wire (i.e. including escape characters).
+The CRC is calculated over the payload bytes prior to any escaping.

 CRC parameters are as follows: